Financial Verification and Visa Procedures

 Cost of Attendance

-Total required fees and expenses are estimated at US$57,566.72 per academic calendar year (this figure is subject to change).
+Total required fees and expenses are estimated at US$61,220.36 per academic calendar year (this figure is subject to change).
 This amount is for the student alone.
-This estimate includes $34,041.72 for fees for three quarters and an updated $23,525.00 for basic living expenses for the nine-month academic year only.
+This estimate includes $35,604.36 for tuition, fees, and health insurance for three quarters and an updated $25,616.00 for basic living expenses for the nine-month academic year only (excludes the UC Graduate and Professional Association fee).
 All fees are subject to change without notice.
 Opportunities for university financial assistance are limited.
 The University will NOT issue a certificate of eligibility (Form I-20 or DS2019) unless you provide evidence of your ability to pay all required fees and expenses for the duration of your program.
 In some cases, American embassies and consulates will not grant you a student visa unless you can provide proof of adequate funding for the entire stay.

 For applicants interested in our professional graduate programs, please look at the table below for the total required fees and expenses for the student alone.